 Color scheme

 As Butterick says , color should be used with restraint.
-A lot of colors, especially bright ones, are distracting.
+A lot of colors, especially bright ones, is distracting.
 To reduce distraction, the template only uses grayscale.
 The text is in dark gray (85% black), not complete black, to avoid an uncomfortable degree of contrast.
-The list items (bullet points and numbers) are in lighter gray, to blend in the background.
-Colors are reserved for graphs and text alerts.
-The typical, bright Beamer bullet points should be avoided as they are distracting.
+The list items—bullet points and numbers—are in lighter gray, to blend in the background.2 Colors are reserved for figures and text alerts.

 No frills at the periphery